-A prerequisite to Elementary Algebra for students who have not mastered middle school mathematics.
+A prerequisite to Precollege Algebra and/or Topics in Mathematics for students who have not mastered middle school mathematics.
 Course content includes whole numbers and their operations, fractions and decimals, ratio and proportion, percentages, signed numbers, basic geometry, and data interpretation.
 Grading: Credit/No Credit.
 Course rotation: As needed.